eriklindernoren/PyTorch-YOLOv3/README.md

 Move annotations to `data/custom/labels/`.
 The dataloader expects that the annotation file corresponding to the image `data/custom/images/train.jpg` has the path `data/custom/labels/train.txt`.
 The structure of each annotation file should be rows of bounding boxes defined as `label_idx x y w h`.
 The coordinates should be scaled `[0, 1]`, and the `label_idx` should correspond to the row number of the class name in `data/custom/classes.names`.

 ##### Define Train and Validation Sets
 In `data/custom/train.txt` and `data/custom/valid.txt`, add paths to images that will be used as train and validation data respectively.

 #### Train
 To train on the custom dataset run:

 ```
-$ python3 train.py --model_config_path config/yolov3-custom.cfg --data_config_path config/custom.data
+$ python3 train.py --model_def config/yolov3-custom.cfg --data_config config/custom.data
 ```